mrtztg/k8s-notes/README.md

 - To install Weaveworks, make sure Kubernetes cluster and its components is installed.
 Then run the following command: `kubectl apply -f https://github.com/weaveworks/weave/releases/download/v2.8.1/weave-daemonset-k8s.yaml`
   - Weavework will use DaemonSets to make sure each Node has a Pod of Weave agent
   - If you installed k8s using Kubeadm, you can see Weave Peers (on each node) using `kube get pods -n kube-system`
+- Weave IP allocation is like this.
+It allocates CIDR `10.32.0.0/12` to the whole cluster, and gives specific portion of this big IP range to Nodes.
+These ranges are configurable during Weave installation.
+- To find out which network interface Weave is using to allocate IPs, inspect weave Weave Pod, and look for IPALLOC_RANGE section.
+Then check `ip addr` and see which network interface is that IP Range.

 ## k8s Cluster Networking
 - The following pictures shows ports of different k8s components.
 So, keep them in mind when you want to allow them in firewall or Cloud Security Group configurations: